yogeek/docker-pushpull-registry-mirror/README.md

 # Step 2.
 Set up your pull-through local registry mirror of Docker Hub.

-There's a recipe for this (on Docker docs)[https://docs.docker.com/registry/recipes/mirror/), but in essence you just need another local registry in your compose file:
+There's a recipe for this [on Docker docs](https://docs.docker.com/registry/recipes/mirror/), but in essence you just need another local registry in your compose file:

 ```yaml
   local_cache: